 5. Click Save Message.

-6. When back in the Stage Editor, within the Add Follow Up Message section, type in the number of days the applicant will be idle for before the message is sent.
+6. When back in the Workflow Editor screen, within the Add Follow-Up Message section, type in the number of Delay (days).
+This is the number of days the applicant will be idle for before the message is sent.

-7. If you want to send several Follow Up Messages, click Add Another Message.
+7. If you want to send several Follow-Up messages, click + Add Message.

-Fountain doesn't restrict you on how many Follow Up Messages you can add, but we recommend making no more than three Follow Up Messages.
-You may also want to stagger your messages so they are not sent out back to back.
-Please keep in mind that sending out too many Follow Up Messages will not encourage applicants to take action, but rather deter them from taking action.
+Fountain doesn't restrict you on how many Follow-Up messages you can add, but we recommend making no more than three Follow-Up messages.
+You may also want to stagger your messages so they are not sent back to back.
+Please keep in mind that sending out too many Follow-Up messages will not encourage applicants to take action, but rather deter them from taking action.

-You will edit the Follow Up Message the same way as adding the message above, by going to the Stage's setting through the Workflow Editor.
-Click on the Message Name, then click on View Email or View SMS when you are in the editing message screen.
+You will edit the Follow-Up message the same way as adding the message above, by going to the Stage's Follow-Up Message section through the Workflow Editor.
+Click on the Pencil Icon by the message you want to edit, then click on View Email or View SMS when you are in the editing message screen.

 - haven't been moved to another stage from a Custom Stage.